Future Continuous: Rules, Examples & Exercises

 • “I will be studying tomorrow at 8 PM.”

-• This sentence indicates that tomorrow at 8 PM, the action of studying will be happening.
+• This sentence indicates that tomorrow at 8 PM, the action of studying will be in progress.

 • “She will be working at the office tomorrow.”